Skip to main content

 Different types of poop

-- Type 1: Separate hard lumps.
+• Type 1: Separate hard lumps.
 This stool shape is often described as being like rabbit poo, or marbles which are usually hard to pass.
-If your poo is like this, it suggests you’re suffering from severe constipation.
+If your poo is like this, it could suggest that you’re suffering from severe constipation.
 You can help the situation by drinking more water, but it is sensible to think about seeing your doctor.

 How to achieve a healthy stool